markovicb1/markovicb1/README.md

 # Welcome aboard! :hand:
-## I'm Bogdan, and here is some basic info about me:
+## I'm Bogdan, and here's some basic info about me:

 - I'm studying Computer science at *University of Belgrade* :serbia:
-- I'm into various different programming areas, ***currently*** targeting web
+- I'm into various different programming areas, ***currently*** working on backend web development
 - Here are some langs I mostly work with:
   - Java
   - Python
   - C/C++
+  - Javascript
-- Not mentioning football:soccer: and table tennis:ping_pong: here would be a total disaster:exclamation:
+- Not mentioning football :soccer: and table tennis :ping_pong: here would be a total disaster:exclamation:

 ## Goal of my Github profile :computer: